 Mattress protectors are especially useful for people who suffer from seasonal allergies or have sensitive skin.
-The right mattress protector can provide an extra layer of protection to prevent your allergy symptoms from acting up, shielding you from things like dust mites and bed bugs.
+The right mattress protector can provide an extra layer of protection to prevent your allergy symptoms from acting up, shielding you from things like bed bugs.
 They’re also useful for children who tend to have overnight accidents, protecting the underlying mattress and making it easier to clean and sanitize the bedding.

 Doggett, Stephen L et al. Bed bugs: clinical relevance and control options.
 Clinical microbiology reviews, vol. 25, no. 1, 2012, pp. 164-92. doi:10.1128/CMR.05015-11